toblum/McLighting/README.md

 > Because of it's open architecture and APIs it's easy to build new clients for different platforms (iOS, Android, Windows Universal Apps, Siri/Cortana integration, ...).

 ___
+Update 07.08.2017:
+As requested by many of you, McLighting now also features MQTT support.
+Thanks at @LeonVos for his attempts on this.
+I implemented the same API as used in WebSockets now for MQTT.
+Please have a look here for details: https://github.com/toblum/McLighting/wiki/MQTT-API I will try to add a new instruction video soon.

+Many of you also took McLighting and adapted the software according your needs.
+This is great.
+I found some videos on YouTube that show these projects.
+I collected them here: https://goo.gl/yG7M4h
+If you have done something similar with McLighting, please drop me a note.
+I'm always interested in what you've done with it.

 Update 19.02.2017:
 Added OTA support as promised by @markbajaj.
 Minor other improvements.